GRANVILLE PLANNING COMMISSION 1995

 The group thanked Mr. Pape for his leadership and service Aover the past few years, and a letter of thanks was given to him. new chairperson will be chosen at next meeting.
 A new member should also be selected by then.

-As February 23 is a holiday, Mr. Tailford will the next meeting will be.
+Next Meeting: As February 23 is a holiday, Mr. Tailford will inform us when the next meeting will be.